MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/brand-center-font-packages.md

 ### Supported custom fonts components in Viva Connections

-Custom fonts is currently supported in the following areas:
+Custom fonts are currently supported in the following areas:

 1. Welcome/Greeting text